Cosmetics & Quasi-drugs

-However, European companies still face challenges in bringing quasi-drug products to Japanese consumers in an efficient manner, due to Japan’s lack of regulatory transparency, the low degree of harmonisation between its product standards and those used in other parts of the world, and its unnecessarily complex approval and manufacturing requirements.
+However, European companies still face challenges in bringing quasi-drug products to Japanese consumers in an efficient manner, due to Japan’s lack of regulatory transparency.
+There is also a low degree of harmonisation between Japan’s product standards and those used in other parts of the world, and its unnecessarily complex approval and manufacturing requirements.
 As a result, the launch of many European cosmetic products in Japan is severely delayed, even when the same products are already in global use and have clinically proven efficacy.
 Some quasi-drugs even need to be reformulated because their global version uses new active ingredients or excipients for which obtaining approval is too time-consuming or difficult in Japan.
-European and Japan also maintain different rules governing which ingredients are allowed in cosmetics.
+Europe and Japan also maintain different rules governing which ingredients are allowed in cosmetics.
 Even if an ingredient does not require regulatory approval in Japan when used in a cosmetic, the use of the same active ingredient in a quasi-drug often requires a lengthy approval process.
-It is therefore considered to be difficult to deploy into the Japanese market promptly.
-Hence there is no choice but to change the ingredients in some cases.
+It can therefore be difficult to deploy some products on the Japanese market promptly.
 Furthermore, disclosure of information on effective ingredients and additives in quasi-drugs that are already approved in Japan is extremely limited, which is one of the reasons why such quasi-drugs require a long time to be introduced onto the market.

-*Total imports from the United Kingdom, Belgium, France, Germany, Italy and Switzerland.
+*Total imports from the United Kingdom, Belgium, France, Germany, Italy and Switzerland

 Key issues and recommendations